Events - September 1939-March 1940

 Rosyth, on the 14th, and the later convoy, HN.11

 GALLANT, leaving Aberdeen, damaged her

-propellers on a submerged object, and was docked for examination.
+propellers on a submerged object, and was docked for

-Scapa Flow from Northern
+arrived at Scapa Flow from Northern

 Armed merchant cruiser